PandaScience/ElkOpticsAnalyzer/README.md

 is due to a bug in pypa/setuptools and can be worked around using the flag `--no-build-isolation`.
 However, you then have to take care of all build dependencies yourself.

+For example, on my Arch Linux system, I use
+`pip install --user --no-deps --no-build-isolation -e .` within the repository's folder.

 In any case, after installation you can run the ElkOA GUI from everywhere in a terminal using either `elkoa` or `ElkOpticsAnalyzer`.